 Sometimes all I had to do was find a less troublesome word that meant the same thing.
 For example, I might be able to get away with something like "I'll have to check with my folks."
-If I couldn't think of a synonym quickly enough, I had no choice but to rephrase the sentence, to try to sneak up on the difficult word from another direction; the result might come out as...
-"You know how mothers are, I better ask her first."
+If I couldn't think of a synonym quickly enough, I had no choice but to rephrase the sentence, to try to sneak up on the difficult word from another direction; the regult might some another direction; the result might come out as...
+"You know how mothers are.
+I better ask her first."